 - Applicable fee payment method

-How To Apply for a Passport
+How to Apply for a Passport

 Step 1: Go to your local U.S. post office and grab a passport application or you can download the passport application forms online and print the application right from the comforts of your home.

-If printing the form from home the application MUST be printed in black ink on white paper.
-The paper must be 8 1/2 inches by 11 inches, with no holes or perforations and also none of that shiny paper that you used to send out invitations to your kids birthday parties.
+The paper must be 8 1/2 inches by 11 inches, with no holes or perforations, and also none of that shiny paper that you used to send out invitations to your kid’s birthday parties.

 Step 2: Once you print out the passport application please read the instructions that are printed on the first and second pages completely before even attempting to fill out the form.
-Completely fill out page 3 of the application in its entirety using black ink only and then move on and read page four of the application.

 Step 3: Remember all of the information I told you to gather earlier which will include proof that you are an American citizen according to the U.S. Department of State.